 Your cat will then be connected to a machine that monitors her heart rate, respiratory rate, oxygen levels, and temperature.
-She will be placed on a warming pad on her back, to help maintain body temperature, and the surgical area is clipped and cleaned.
+She will be given heat support to help maintain body temperature, and the surgical area is clipped and cleaned.
 An incision is made, just below where the belly button in a human would be.
 The incision extended down the abdomen, but the length depends on different variables.
 The ovaries and uterus are removed, and the cervix is tied off.
 Though it is standard to remove the ovaries and uterus, some veterinarians may leave the uterus intact.
 Remember, it is the ovaries that are responsible for the heat cycles, possible mammary tumor development, and behavior problems.

 Once the vet confirms there is no bleeding, the incision will be closed.
 Sutures are placed to close the abdominal cavity and then either skin sutures, skin staples, or skin glue are used to close the top skin.
 When the procedure is finished, the tube helping your cat breathe will be removed.
 She will be closely monitored by the veterinary team until sent home.
 If your cat has sutures or staples placed, you will return to have them removed, typically within 10 to 14 days after the procedure.

 What to Expect After the Spay

 Some veterinarians choose to keep a newly spayed cat overnight, to minimize their movement.
 If the spay is done in the morning, the cat may be ready to go home the same day.
 In either case, your cat may be a little groggy the first night, and may not be interested in eating.
 This is a normal reaction.
 They should be more alert the next day.
 Their appetite should also return to normal within a day or two.